codeigniter4/docs-update/docs/libraries/curlrequest.md

 ### multipart

-When you need to send files and other data via a POST request, you can use the `multipart` option, along with the \[CURLFile Class](#https://www.php.net/manual/en/class.curlfile.php)\_.
+When you need to send files and other data via a POST request, you can use the `multipart` option, along with the [CURLFile Class](https://www.php.net/manual/en/class.curlfile.php).
 The values should be an associative array of POST data to send.
 For safer usage, the legacy method of uploading files by prefixing their name with an <span class="title-ref">@</span> has been disabled.
 Any files that you want to send must be passed as instances of CURLFile:

 ```php
 --8<--